jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2018/04/2018-04-23-recollection-of-my-journey-with-business-rules-part-1.md

 There are lot's of reasons why one writes blog posts.
 One of them is this: _so that he will have something to laught at when he gets older._

 This post might be one of those posts I will laugh at when I get older...
-It sound like I'm bragging about my old but insignificant work! :laughing: Who cares, right?
+It sounds like I'm bragging about my old but insignificant work! :laughing: Who cares, right?
 It might be insignificant to others, but it was significant to me.

 So here we go...